adha94/Flutter19May/README.md

 Notice how customizable Flutter is in terms of designing the Form UI.

 You could setup the Firebase on your own and see how the data is added into the Firestore.

+Another thing that I did was code refactoring.
+We can reuse the TextFormField widget as many as we like and customize according to the desired parameters.
+As a result, the code is much cleaner and easier to maintain.